p3palazzo/comparative-histories/chapter.md

 abandonment of stylistic analysis as a means of dating buildings [@azkarate:2020archaeology, 521].
-Nevertheless, with respect to the textual tradition of critical history, building archaeology was long an outlier, perhaps distrusted on account of the latter's claim of direct access to physical evidence of the past [@perotti:2001archeologia, 379].
+Nevertheless, with respect to the textual tradition of critical history, building archaeology was long an outlier, perhaps distrusted on account of its claim of direct access to physical evidence of the past [@perotti:2001archeologia, 379].

 [^1]: @durm:1910baukunst; @chipiez:1876histoire.
 For a convincing and
     currently accepted archaeology of the development of the Doric order, see @barletta:2009origins.

-Architectural history still needs to come more fully to terms with the disciplinary character of building archaeology.
+Architectural history still needs to come to terms more fully with the disciplinary character of building archaeology.
 The field of construction history, for one, has welcomed disciplinary studies as specific as the structural calculation of traditional components